 Formerly known as Ash Lawn, James Monroe’s Highland boasts a newly revamped guided tour featuring a collection of eighteenth and nineteenth-century furnishings.
 Many of these artifacts were originals of the Monroe family, providing an equate level of authenticity.
-With a presidential guest house, self-guided outbuildings, and gardens and grounds, there is plenty to explore at Highland.
+With a presidential guest house, self-guided outbuildings, and gardens and grounds, there is plenty to explore at James Monroe’s Highland.
 Come see the property once owned by the fifth President of the United States.

 A humble figure, James Monroe played a crucial role in many of our nation’s accomplishments.
 Before graduating from the College of William and Mary, Monroe dropped out to join the American Revolution.
 After shedding blood and rising through military ranks, Monroe proved his dedication to American independence.
 Later, Monroe successfully negotiated the Louisiana Purchase with Thomas Jefferson and demonstrated his underrated political vigor.
 By working behind the scenes in pursing the Missouri Compromise, securing U.S. borders, and issuing the first American hemisphere-wide foreign policy statement known as the Monroe Doctrine, James Monroe left his legacy on Virginia and United States history.